 - Higher Employer PF and Gratuity within CTC — these increase within your fixed CTC, so less is available as gross salary.
 Impact: ~1.5% of CTC.

-- Higher Employee PF deduction — since Basic increases, your own PF deduction (12% of Basic) also increases.
+- Higher Employee PF deduction — since Basic increases, your own PF deduction also increases.
 Impact: ~0.6% of CTC.

-Combined, the take-home reduction is typically within 2% of CTC before any employer uplift.
-Many large employers are providing a one-time permanent uplift of 0.5%–1.5% on TTC to offset this impact.
+Combined, the take-home reduction is typically within 2% of CTC.
+Many large employers are providing a one-time permanent uplift of 0.5%–1.5% on TTC to offset this.

-The Labour Code restructuring is purely a salary structure change — it does not change your total taxable income.
-Tax continues to be calculated on your selected regime (Old or New).
+The Labour Code restructuring does not change your total taxable income — tax continues to be calculated on your selected regime.

-- Under New Regime: HRA and LTA are fully taxable.
-Higher Employee PF gives no deduction.
+- Under New Regime: HRA and LTA are fully taxable; higher PF gives no deduction.
 But lower slab rates may still make New Regime better — use the SalaryBit calculator to compare.

-- Employer PF above ₹7.5L/year: If combined employer contributions (PF + NPS + Superannuation) exceed ₹7.5 lakh annually, the excess becomes taxable as a perquisite.
+- Employer PF above ₹7.5L/year: If combined employer contributions exceed ₹7.5 lakh annually, the excess becomes taxable as a perquisite.
 Relevant for high-CTC employees.

 - Your Total CTC / Total Target Compensation remains exactly the same